Meet the committee

 Katie graduated from Queen’s University in 2012 before completing a Post Graduate Diploma in Professional Legal Studies in 2016.
 Katie is qualified to practise in England & Wales, Northern Ireland and the Republic of Ireland.

-• Jess is an Associate at RPC, where she specialises in defending clients against defamation, privacy, media regulation and data protection claims and has acted on behalf of media organisations, publishers, individual journalists, social media companies, media insurers and other organisations based in the UK and overseas.
-She also has experience in providing pre-publication advice to print and online media.
+She was previously at RPC, where she specialised in defending clients against defamation, privacy, media regulation and data protection claims and has acted on behalf of media organisations, publishers, individual journalists, social media companies, media insurers and other organisations based in the UK and overseas.
+She also has experience in providing pre-publication advice to print and online media.Before joining RPC in September 2020, Jess graduated from the University of Exeter in 2016, where she studied English Literature, before completing the GDL and LPC at the University of Law.
+Jess qualified and was admitted as a Solicitor in 2022.

-• Robbie joined Matrix in October 2021 on the successful completion of his traineeship.
+Robbie joined Matrix in October 2021 on the successful completion of his traineeship.

 As a media lawyer, Robbie acts for both claimants and defendants across defamation, privacy, data protection and open justice matters.
 Recent work includes the appeal to the UK Supreme Court in Mueen-Uddin v Secretary of State for the Home Department [2022] EWCA Civ 1703; [2021] EWHC 3026 (QB).
 He acts as junior counsel in the Mobile Telephone Voicemail Interception Litigation (phone hacking).